haulaah/haulaah/README.md

 - 👋 Hi, I’m @haulaah
-- 👀 I’m interested in ...Python, Cyber Security, Testing
+- 👀 I’m interested in ...Cyber Security
-- 🌱 I’m currently learning ...Coding
-- 💞️ I’m looking to collaborate on ...Security and Testing Projects
-- 📫 How to reach me ... haulasaniee@gmail.com

 <!---
 haulaah/haulaah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.